 Integrating ISO 9001 and ISO 14001: there's no better time Why now?
 ISO standards have changed.
 The introduction of Annex SL, or high level structure (HLS), has changed the approach to designing management systems.
 Standards using the HLS all have 10 common clauses.
 Previously, management systems had very different structures so the resulting systems could not be easily merged.
 When organizations have multiple, disparate systems in place they duplicate the time, effort and resources required.
 With Annex SL in place more organizations can benefit from aligning separate systems with the HLS.
 The result of combining two systems like ISO 9001 and ISO 14001 is an integrated management system (IMS).
 Anything that affects business results is part of one management system and all processes and documentation are fully integrated.
 As many parts of an organization participate in the development, implementation and maintenance of management systems, having one system reduces the amount of time and effort needed to fulfil the requirements of each phase.
-Clause 1 - Scope Clause 6 - Planning Clause 2 - Normative references Clause 7 - Support Clause 3 - Terms and definitions Clause 8 - Operation Clause 4 - Context of the organization Clause 9 - Performance evaluation Clause 5 - Leadership Clause 10 - Improvement An IMS is typically characterized by the following:

-- 1. An integrated documentation set, including work instructions to a good level of development, as appropriate; - 2.
+Clause 6 - Planning Clause 7 - Support Clause 8 - Operation Clause 9 - Performance evaluation Clause 10 - Improvement An IMS is typically characterized by the following: - An integrated documentation set, including work instructions to a good level of development, as appropriate; - 2.
 Management reviews that consider the overall business strategy and plan; - 3.
 An integrated approach to internal audits; - 4.
 An integrated approach to policy and objectives; - 5.
-An integrated approach to systems processes; - 6.
-An integrated approach to improvement mechanisms, (corrective and preventive action; measurement and continual Improvement); and, - 7.
+An integrated approach to systems processes; - An integrated approach to improvement mechanisms, (corrective and preventive action; measurement and continual Improvement); and, - 7.
 Integrated management support and responsibilities.
 Converge or Merge?
 Integrating ISO 9001 and ISO 14001 There are two ways to integrate these two management systems.
 If you have a certified quality management system in place, you can converge an environmental system with it by adding the necessary processes to cater for EMS requirements.
 Or you can merge systems which results in combining all documentation that supports the same process.